-Zoë Playdon

-The Hidden Case of Ewan Forbes

-5-6pm | £12 | United Reformed Church

-The activist and academic Zoë Playdon shines a light on the landmark case of Ewan Forbes.
+Zoë Plavdon The Hidden Case of Ewan Forbes 5-6pm | £12 | United Reformed Church The activist and academic Zoë Playdon shines a light on the landmark case of Ewan Forbes.
 Born to a wealthy landowning family in 1912 and assigned female, Forbes went on to live as a man and even to correct the gender on his birth certificate in order to marry.
 Zoë will share details of the extraordinary court case that took place when, in 1965, Forbes' older brother died and his cousin contested Ewan's inheritance on the grounds that it could only be inherited by a male heir.
 Join us to discover this fascinating hidden history that uncovers for the first time records that were considered so threatening that they were removed from view for decades.

-Andrew Pettegree and Arthur der Weduwen The Library - A Fragile History

-Famed across the world, jealously guarded by private collectors, built up over centuries, destroyed in a single day, ornamented with gold leaf and frescoes, or filled with bean bags and children's drawings - the history of the library is rich, varied and stuffed full of incident.
-In this, the first major history of its kind, leading and award-winning experts Andrew Pettegree and Arthur der Weduwen explore the contested and dramatic history of the library, from the famous collections of the ancient world to the embattled public resources we cherish today.

-'A sweeping, absorbing history, of that extraordinary and enduring phenomenon: the library' Richard Ovenden, author of Burning the Books
+Andrew Pettegree and Arthur der Weduwen The Library - A Fragile History 5-6pm | £12 | Bear Pit Theatre Famed across the world, jealously guarded by private collectors, built up over centuries, destroyed in a single day, ornamented with gold leaf and frescoes, or filled with bean bags and children's drawings - the history of the library is rich, varied and stuffed full of incident In this, the first major history of its kind, leading and award-winning experts Andrew Pettegree and Arthur der Weduwen explore the contested and dramatic history of the library, from the famous collections of the ancient world to the embattled public resources we cherish today.
+'A sweeping, absorbing history, of that extraordinary and enduring phenomenon: the library' Richard Ovenden, author of Burning the Books Sponsored by

-Ask a Historian
+Grea Jenner Ask a Historian

-7-8pm | £14 | United Reformed Church
+7-8pm | £14 | Bear Pit Theatre

 Why is Italy called Italy?
 How old is curry?
 Who was the richest person of all time?
 Author, BBC podcaster, and public historian Greg will whisk you off on an entertaining tour through the ages, revealing the best and most surprising stories, facts, and historical characters from the past.
 He'll bounce through a wide range of subjects - from ancient joke books, African empires, and bizarre tales of medicinal cannibalism, to the invention of meringues, mirrors, and menstrual pads.
-Greg Jenner is best known for the hit BBC podcasts You're Dead to Me and Homeschool History, his work on BBC's multi-award winning TV series Horrible Histories, and for his books Dead Famous and A Million Years In A Day.
+Greg Jenner is best known for the hit BBC podcasts You're Dead to Me and Homeschool History, his work on BBC's multi-award winning TV series Horrible Histories, and for his books Dead Famous and A Million Years In A Dav.

 Thursday 11th November

 Friday 12th November

-The Uncomfortable Truth About Racism 8-9pm | £14 | Baillie Gifford Auditorium, Play House

-Born in Jamaica in 1963, John Barnes moved to the UK with his family in 1975.
+John Barnes The Uncomfortable Truth About Racism 8-9pm | £14 | United Reformed Church Born in Jamaica in 1963.
+John Barnes moved to the UK with his family in 1975.
 Six years later he was a professional footballer, distinguishing himself for Watford, Liverpool and England, and in the process becoming this country's most prominent black player.
-Now a pundit and social commentator, he tackles head-on the issues surrounding prejudice with his trademark intelligence and authority.
-By vividly evoking his personal experiences, and holding a mirror to this country's past, present and future, Barnes provides a powerful and moving testimony, and advances the global conversation around society's - and the beautiful game's - ongoingbattle with the awful stain of prejudice.
+Now a pundit and social commentator, he tackles headon the issues surrounding prejudice with his trademark intelligence and authority.
+By vividly evoking his personal experiences, and holding a mirror to this country's past. present and future.
+Barnes provides a powerful and moving testimony, and advances the global conversation around society's - and the beautiful game's - ongoingbattle with the awful stain of prejudice.

-Ursula Jeakins Workshop - Making Christmas Boxes 10am-12pm and 2-4pm | £20 | Bear Pit Theatre

-We welcome back the very talented artist and book maker as she shows you how to create beautiful boxes for Christmas presents that are a gift in themselves.
+Ursula Jeakins Workshop - Making Christmas Boxes 10am-12pm and 2-4pm | £20 | Bear Pit Theatre We welcome back the very talented artist and book maker as she shows you how to create beautiful boxes for Christmas presents that are a gift in themselves.
+No experience necessary - you'll create a box in the session and take away a skill for life.
+Numbers strictly limited.
+Price includes materials.